-“Can you get me outside the house?” the man finally asked.
+“Can you get me outside?” the homeowner eventually wheezed.
 “I don’t want the police in my house.”

-Wylie snorted softly.
+Wylie snorted.
 “I fucking bet.
 I don’t know what all that shit is downstairs, but if the cops saw it, they might just shoot you on sight.”
-He looked down at the back of the man’s head and added in a more serious tone.
-“You sure you can handle being moved?
+He looked down at the back of the man’s head and added in a more serious tone, “You sure you can handle it?
 I can’t lift you without my scales out, and they hurt like a bitch.”

 Wylie licked the back of his teeth.
-He seriously doubted the guy was going to be that lucky.
+He doubted the guy was going to be that lucky.
 “Alright, man.
-If it’s what you really want.”
+If it’s what you want.”